gabyzaaf/Socrated-Meat/Spec-2.md

 #### Limit

 1. If the table contains less or more than 10 participants (Who contact)?
-2. If the participant is present more than One time (What we need to do ) ?
+2. If the participant is present more than once (What we need to do ) ?
 3. If the Starter or the Dessert are not good ?

 Sample :